Adebureaux/netwhat/README.md

 The header information includes:
 - The IP addresses of the source and destination nodes.
-- Packet numbers that help reassemble the packets in the correct order whe  the packets reach the destination.
+- Packet numbers that help reassemble the packets in the correct order when the packets reach the destination.
 - Other useful technical information.

 ### 16. What is a default gateway for routing?